parijatmishra/parijatmishra.github.io/_posts/2024-09-15-brain-shortcuts.md

 All the previous questions are about _probability_.
 There are two ways of dealing with probability: intuition, and methodical reasoning.
-When faced with a problem that required methodical reasoning, our brain fools us.
-It replaces:
+When faced with a problem that requires methodical reasoning to solve, our brain fools us and uses intuition instead.
+Specifically, it replaces:

 1. The harder problem of "how likely?" with the easier "how similar?".
 Instead of anwering, "How likely is my company to belong to the set of companies that